bearcatjamboree/Video-Tools/Disclaimer.md

 by such websites.
 It is up to the end user to insure that they are using such websites in accordance with the terms of use of such websites.

-The author of this GitHub project does not offer any warranty to users of this source code.
+The author of this GitHub project does not offer any warranty to end users of this source code.